adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 </details>

+🚀 - Questions to answer later <br>
 Q. how AWS Auto Scaling (for DynamoDB, Aurora, S3) happens how its differnt then EC2 autoscaling ? do we have special optinos for AWS autoscaling ?
 Q. Aurora Global Database, DynamoDB Global Tables works internally ? how globalness is achieved then other normal offerings for RDBMS and NoSql alternatives ?
 Q. EventBridge vs SQS ?
 Q. Difference between AWS Config vs CLoudTrail vs CloudWatch .

-🚀 - Questions to answer later <br>
 Q. what is bursting meaning ? overall as a concept in the cloud ? <br> what does it mean by burst workload?
 Q. what is SSL/TLS certifications ? who maintains it , generates it?
 IMP things to know about these certificates ? how they work actually? <br>
 Q. Difference between IPV4 vs IPV6 and why we have IPV6 ? <br>
 Q. Differences SNS, SES, PinPoint services.

-validate
+Q. scalability vs availability
 - scalability means to serve increases or decreased load efficiently by either increaing or decreasing resources or compute power
 - availability means to serve the request ⭐without any downtime⭐ which may cause due to hardware failure, software failure, network failure etc.